hollymonkey/toolbox/README.md

 # voc_data_convert
-used to extract  key information from raw xml and transform  from  the txt to voc each python file matches some samples.
+Used to extract  key information from raw xml and transform  from  the txt to voc.
+Each python file matches some samples.
+More details are marked in the python files as annotation.